cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

 - Connecting to computer clusters requires that local machine has ssh keys set up with FutureGrid

-- A history trace has been implemented using MongoDB and MongoEngine The structure of objects within the database is found in metadata.py
+- A history trace has been implemented using MongoDB and MongoEngine.
+  The structure of objects within the database is found in metadata.py

 **In order to transfer files to host, submit jobs, etc, you must have a working ssh connection!
 Editing submit.py methods may be necessary if password is required.**